jtmeneses707/ECS189L-Final/GameplayTestingResults.md

     - Enemies aggro range too small, making them easy to ignore.

 ### Tony ###
 - **Quote:** "Overall, it was a bit entertaining having to learn how to manage the really hard controls.
 But I still think it should be changed."
 - **General Points:**
     - The sound is a bit delayed when the player drowns.
     - Sometimes the skeleton will teleport.
     - Encountered a bug where the player was about to fall into water, but spammed dash into the wall and wall climbed back up, saving his run.
     - No reason to use down smash.

 ### Jeff ###
 - **Quote:** "I'm not a platforming god by any means, but I've played platformers before and it's usually not this bad..."
 - **General Points:**
     - The movement is way too fast.
 Observed that the one left or right move corresponds to more than a block of movement and suggested it be halved.
     - Quit 5 minutes into gameplay due to hard controls.
 On top of the movement being too fast, also disliked that the jump was on W and UP.
 Suggested the dash be changed to be a double-tap A or D control instead.

 ### Nessa ###
-    - Likes: Music, graphics are cute, some animations feel smooth
+- **Likes**: Music, graphics are cute, some animations feel smooth
-    - Dislikes: Jumping is hard, enemies don't aggro so it feels weird
+- **Dislikes**: Jumping is hard, enemies don't aggro so it feels weird